Hawaiʻi ʻamakihi

 The Hawaiʻi ʻamakihi (Chlorodrepanis virens), also known as the common ʻamakihi, is a species of Hawaiian honeycreeper.

 Taxonomy

 The Hawaiʻi ʻamakihi was formerly placed in the genus Hemignathus but was assigned to the genus Chlorodrepanis based on the phylogenetic analysis of mitochondrial and nuclear DNA sequences.

 There are two recognized subspecies: C. v. wilsoni on Maui, Molokaʻi, and (formerly) Lānaʻi, and C. v. virens on the Big Island of Hawaiʻi.

+Distribution and habitat

+It is found on the Big Island, Maui, and Molokaʻi in Hawaii.
+It formerly occurred on Lānaʻi where it was last seen in 1976.

+It is one of the most common honeycreepers, inhabiting all types of habitat, dry māmane forests to mesic and wet forests, on the islands at elevations from sea level to 8000 ft.
+On Maui they have also been successful in forests of introduced pines, cypresses and firs.
+Of all the forest birds native to Hawaii, the Hawaiʻi ʻamakihi has been affected the least by habitat changes.
+It is suspected that it is evolving resistance to diseases such as avian malaria.
+Along with the ʻApapane, it is one of the two Hawaiian honeycreepers listed by the IUCN as being of least concern.

 Description

 The Hawaiʻi ʻamakihi is a small bird, measuring about 10 cm in length.
 It is yellow-green with a small black bill that is 1.3 cm long and has brown eyes with black pupils.

-Song
+Vocalization

 The primary song of the Hawaiʻi ʻamakihi is a rapid trill.

 Diet

 The Hawaiʻi ʻamakihi has a very wide diet, and has been able to find food despite habitat alteration.
 It has a tubular tongue, which it uses to drink nectar from flowers such as those of the ʻōhiʻa lehua (Metrosideros polymorpha), ʻākala (Rubus hawaiensis), and māmane (Sophora chrysophylla).
 If necessary, it will suck juice from fruits.
 The Hawaiʻi ʻamakihi also hunts for spiders and insects among trees and shrubs.